SeldonIO/seldonio.github.com/movie-recommender-demo.md

 ## In Depth Steps
 The steps to create the content recommendation models for the Movielens based data are described below.
-These steps will hopefully help you gain and understanding of how to injest and model a reasonable large and complex dataset.
+These steps will hopefully help you gain an understanding of how to injest and model a reasonable large and complex dataset.

 ### Data Download and ETL
 Three data sources are used to create the demo